Attednev/ChessEngine-Cpp/README.md

 ## Implementation

-As this engine is written in c++ you will have to use some sort of interface compile (e.g. [SWIG](http://www.swig.org/exec.html)) to use it in the language you would like to use.
+As this engine is written in c++ you will have to use some sort of interface compile (e.g. [SWIG](http://www.swig.org/exec.html)) to use it in the language you want.

 ## Usage